 Creating content for your company’s audience is great.
 But, how do you know what you’re going to talk to them about?
 To help solve this problem, your company needs a content marketing strategy.
 A content marketing strategy is a multi-step approach to determine what content is best for your audience.

-4 Questions to Ask Before Getting Started
+4 Questions to Ask Before You Start Creating Content

 Determining a content strategy involves a bit of thinking.
 Don’t worry, we’ve got exactly what you need to think about to bring your digital content strategy to life.
 Here are four important questions to ask before you begin creating a content marketing strategy.